gianlucaborello/aws-ssh-config/README.md

 Supported arguments:

 ```
-gianluca@sid:~$ python aws-ssh-config.py --help
-usage: aws-ssh-config.py [-h] [--tags TAGS] [--private]
+usage: aws-ssh-config.py [-h] [--default-user DEFAULT_USER] [--keydir KEYDIR]
+                         [--no-identities-only] [--prefix PREFIX] [--private]
+                         [--profile PROFILE] [--region]
+                         [--strict-hostkey-checking] [--tags TAGS]
+                         [--user USER]

 optional arguments:
   -h, --help            show this help message and exit
+  --default-user DEFAULT_USER
+                        default ssh username to use if we cannot detect from
+                        AMI name
+  --keydir KEYDIR       location of private keys
+  --no-identities-only  Do not include IdentitiesOnly=yes in ssh config; may
+                        cause connection refused if using ssh-agent
+  --prefix PREFIX       specify a prefix to prepend to all host names
+  --private             Use private IP addresses (public are used by default)
+  --profile PROFILE     specify aws credential profile to use
+  --region              Append the region name at the end of the concatenation
+  --strict-hostkey-checking
+                        Do not include StrictHostKeyChecking=no in ssh config
-  --tags TAGS  A comma-separated list of tag names to be considered for
+  --tags TAGS           A comma-separated list of tag names to be considered
-               concatenation.
+                        for concatenation.
 If omitted, all tags will be used
-  --region     Append the region name at the end of the concatenation
-  --private    Use private IP addresses (public are used by default)
+  --user USER           override the ssh username for all hosts
 ```

 By default, it will name hosts by concatenating all tags: